-- (c) Following consultation with the Chief Executive and Monitoring Officer, refer the matter to the next available meeting of Cabinet or a Committee if the Chairman considers that it would be more appropriate to deal with the business in this way; or - (d) Decline to arrange an Extraordinary meeting if the Chairman, following consultation with the Chief Executive and Monitoring Officer, considers that the business set out in the request does not meet legal or constitutional requirements. - 4.5 Extraordinary meetings of the Council will only consider the business on the agenda for the meeting, as set out in the request to convene it, and any other business which in the opinion of the Chief Executive is relevant to it.
-Meetings will usually start at 6.00pm. - 4.6 The agenda for an Extraordinary meeting will not include Motions on Notice or Questions. - 4.7 The agenda for an Extraordinary meeting may include approval of the minutes of the previous Council meeting and minutes of the Cabinet or other Committee/Board meeting or such other items of business as may be appropriate to ensure the efficient administration of Council business.
+- 4.2 Extraordinary meetings of the Council will only consider the business on the agenda for the meeting, as set out in the requisition to convene it, and any other business which in the opinion of the Chief Executive is relevant to it.
+Meetings will usually start at 6.00pm. - 4.3 The agenda for an Extraordinary meeting will not include Motions on Notice or Questions. - 4.4 The agenda for an Extraordinary meeting may include approval of the minutes of the previous Council meeting and minutes of the Cabinet or other Committee/Board meeting or such other items of business as may be appropriate to ensure the efficient administration of Council business.

-5. Notice of and Summons to Meetings
+5. Notice of and Summons to Meetings #